ekoindia/empages/_faq/dmt_high_limit_distributor.md

 ## 4. What are the charges for customers for this product?

 - Customer charges are ₹ 1% of the transaction
-- Minimum customer charge = ₹ 10
+- Transaction amount ₹ 100-25000: 0.20% of transaction amount.
-- Maximum customer charge = ₹ 250
+- Transaction amount ₹ 25001 and above:  0.20% of transaction amount.

 ## 5. What are the charges for  distributors on this product?